 If you are successful, you will get immigration permission for 11 months.

 You will get a vignette (stamp in your passport) for 30 days, and then when you arrive in the UK you will need to collect your biometric residence permit (BRP) from a post office or from your institution (if they have arranged with the Home Office for the BRPs to be sent to them.
 You will be given entry clearance showing a 30-day window in which to enter the UK.
 You will need to follow the instructions on the accompanying letter about how to collect your Biometric Residence Permit.
 This usually needs to be collected within 10 days of arriving in the UK.
 However, there are some concessions in place due to the Coronavirus, which has increased the period of time a post office will hold a BRP to 90 days.

 What to do if your application is refused

-Alternatively, you can apply for immigration permission again, if you still meet all the requirements, but this will mean that you will have an unchallenged refusal that you must declare, if you are asked, in future immigration applications.
+You can apply for immigration permission again, if you are sure you meet all the requirements.
+If you do apply again you must declare the refusal, if you are asked, in this and in future immigration applications.

 Requirements you must meet while you are in the UK

 See 'Applying for entry clearance' for information about the requirements you need to meet when making your immigration application.